Simon Nelson

-Simon Peter Nelson (October 2, 1931 – June 18, 2017) was an American mass murderer who was convicted of murdering his six children, aged 12, 10, 8, 7, 6, and 3.
-He also killed his dog.
+Simon Peter Nelson (October 2, 1931 – June 18, 2017) was an American mass murderer who was convicted of murdering his six children, aged 12 to 3, after his wife, Ann, said she wanted a divorce in 1978.
+He also killed the family dog.
+He was denied parole 18 times and died in prison.

 Early life

 During his trial, Nelson claimed his father, who committed suicide in 1954, physically abused him as a child.
 He said he found his father's journal, in which the older man blamed his family for his "despondency."
 Nelson served in the U.S. Air Force in the early 1950s.